EntySec/HatSploit-Docs/docs/development/writing-payloads.md

 With other words, `self.implant()` is a final phase that is being sent if payload is phased (staged).
 Each payload with `self.implant()` can be called phased (staged).

-This can be necessary if payload is bigger than the buffer size, then handler will need to send an intermediate phase and then the code from `self.implant()`.
+This can be necessary if payload is bigger than the buffer size, then handler will need to send an intermediate phase from `self.phase()` and then the code from `self.implant()`.

 ### Payload platform & arch (`Platform`, `Arch`)